clemherm/clemherm.github.io/index.md

       </button>

       <div class="abstract" id="abs-groups" hidden>
-        <p>Searching for a suitable alternative—whether in research teams, hiring committees, or households—is often a collective process, combining the trade-offs of individual search with the challenges of group decision-making.
-We study collective search in laboratory experiments, where groups of participants sequentially sample alternatives.
-We vary the stopping-decision rule and the alignment of group members’ preferences, and compare group behavior to that of individuals under otherwise identical conditions.
-Several patterns emerge.
-While individuals tend to undersearch, groups examine more alternatives, particularly when unanimity is required to stop.
-When preferences are aligned, group search generates beneficial effects: participants raise their standards, and low-value alternatives are more likely to be rejected.
-When preferences are misaligned, however, group search generates detrimental effects: high-value alternatives are often rejected, and participants adopt lower standards.
-These findings reveal a new channel, the sequential exploration of alternatives, through which groups can outperform or underperform individual decision-making.</p>
+        <p>Groups, not just individuals, carry out search over candidates, products, and projects, yet standard approaches treat search as an individual activity.
+In laboratory experiments, we study groups that sequentially sample alternatives, varying stopping-decision rules and the alignment of group members' preferences, and compare them to individuals under identical conditions.
+Individuals undersearch, whereas groups systematically examine more alternatives, especially under stricter stopping rules.
+With aligned preferences, longer group search improves outcomes by raising reservation thresholds and smoothing variability in strategies, thereby increasing the rejection of low-value alternatives.
+With misaligned preferences, it has detrimental effects: high-value alternatives are rejected more often because agreement is harder to reach, even though participants lower their standards.
+The paper thus identifies sequential exploration (rather than deliberation or information aggregation) as a novel mechanism explaining why groups outperform or underperform individuals, and challenges modeling group search as if a single “unitary” decision maker were at work.</p>
       </div>
     </div>